Plastic surgery aside, there’s no escape from growing old. Our looks change. Our appetites change. Our opinions of ourselves invariably change.

 We find her second-guessing herself, trying to find confidence, and warning her daughter against starting a family.
 “It took me seven years to finish my PhD.
 Gary did his in three…”

 I recognise the signs, and I did nothing as noble as raising a family.

-As a rule, I don’t watch tension-TV these days (or reality TV as it’s more commonly called).
-I generally trust fiction to have more nuance than the real-life debacles on The Apprentice or similar.
+As a rule, I don’t watch tension-TV these days (or reality TV).
+I generally trust fiction to have more nuance than any debacles on The Apprentice or similar.

 And this was a difficult watch, but for intriguing reasons.
-Carmichael getting her thrill and experiencing a sexual renaissance at fifty should be something really positive.
-In a 2017 world of Trump and anti-abortion threats, we’re in need of some genuine empowerment.
+Carmichael getting her thrill and experiencing a sexual renaissance at fifty should be something positive.
+In a 2017 world of Trump and anti-abortion rhetoric, we’re in need of empowerment.